 When sharing confidential information about a member of staff or pupil, the school has regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018, and the GDPR and where relevant, the Education (Pupil Information) (England) Regulations 2005 and the Freedom of Information Act 2000.
-Advice on information sharing advice for practitioners can be accessed <a href="https://example.com/here-england-new-member-eng
+Advice on information sharing advice for practitioners can be accessed here.

-The school notes that Keeping Children Safe in Education (2019), para 78: 'The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children' 'This includes allowing practitioners to share information without consent.'
-KCSIE 2019 para 80.
+The school notes that Keeping Children Safe in Education (2020), para 84.
+The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children'.
+This includes allowing practitioners to share information without consent.'
+KCSIE 2020 para 85.